Samta Prasad: Career

 Pt.
 Samta Prasad gave his first major performance at the "Allahabad Sangeet Sammelan" in 1942, where he impressed the musicians present there, and soon established himself as an accompanist as well as a soloist.

 Throughout his career, he performed in various parts of India, such as Kolkata, Mumbai, Chennai and Lucknow.
 He also represented the Indian cultural team while abroad, in such places as France, Russia and Edinburgh.

 He also played the tabla in Hindi films like, Jhanak Jhanak Payal Baje, Meri Surat Teri Ankhen, Basant Bahar, Asamapta and Sholay.
 It is believed that music director, S.D.
 Burman postponed the recording of the song, "Nache mora manwa magan tikta dhighi dhighi" being sung by Mohd.
 Rafi in the film Meri Surat Teri Aakhen until the arrival of Pandit Samta Prasad from Banaras.

-He died in May 1994 in Pune, India.
+He died from a heart attack on May 31, 1994 in Pune, India.
 He was on a visit to Pune to conduct a coaching workshop organized by Naad Roop.
-The workshop was a success, but Panditji's unexpected demise left a permanent scar on the minds of those who attended the workshop.